inaka/elvis_core/doc_rules/elvis_style/max_function_clause_length.md

 # Max Function Clause Length

+The number of lines in a function clause definition should be limited to a defined maximum.

-This specifies an upper bound on function clause **line** length.
-Lines that are comments and/or whitespace can be either included or excluded from the line count.
+Lines containing only comments or whitespace may be either included or excluded from the line count, depending on the configuration

 > Works on `.beam` file?
 Not really! (it consumes results Ok, but these might be unexpected, since the files are pre-processed)

+## Rationale

+Limiting the number of lines in function clauses improves readability and maintainability.
+Function clauses with too many lines tend to become more complex and harder to understand, increasing the likelihood of introducing bugs.
+Keeping function clauses concise encourages clear, focused logic and makes it easier to navigate the codebase.

 ## Options